 We have audited the financial statements of the governmental activities and general fund of The Golden L.E.A.F.
-(Long-term Economic Advancement Foundation), Inc. (the "Foundation"), a nonmajor component unit of the State of North Carolina, as of and for the years June 30, 2022 and 2021, and the related notes to the financial statements, which comprise the Foundation's basic financial statements as listed in the table of contents.
+(Long-term Economic Advancement Foundation), Inc. (the "Foundation"), a nonmajor component unit of the State of North Carolina, as of and for the years June 30, 2023 and 2022, and the related notes to the financial statements, which comprise the Foundation's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the governmental activities and general fund of the Foundation as of June 30, 2022 and 2021, and the changes in its net position for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the governmental activities and general fund of the Foundation as of June 30, 2023 and 2022, and the changes in its financial position for the years then ended in accordance with accounting principles generally accepted in the United States of America.